BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 6 months may be granted in combination with nivolumab for treatment of extremity/body wall sarcomas, head/neck sarcomas and retroperitoneal/intra-abdominal sarcomas, rhabdomyosarcoma and angiosarcoma.

-Authorization of 6 months may be granted in combination with nivolumab for treatment of progressive, unresectable, recurrent, or stage IV Merkel cell carcinoma.
+Authorization of 6 months may be granted as a single agent or in combination with nivolumab (for 4 doses followed by nivolumab as a single agent) for treatment of unresectable, recurrent, or stage IV Merkel cell carcinoma.

 Authorization of 6 months may be granted (up to 3 years) for continued treatment in members requesting reauthorization for adjuvant melanoma when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.

-C. Non-Small Cell Lung Cancer, Esophageal/Esophagogastric Junction Cancers, or Malignant Pleural Mesothelioma
+Non-Small Cell Lung Cancer, Gastric/Esophageal/Esophagogastric Junction Cancers, or Pleural Mesothelioma

-Authorization of 6 months may be granted for continued treatment in members requesting reauthorization for all other indications listed in Section III when treatment guidelines do not specify a limited number of total doses (see above) and there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
+Authorization of 6 months may be granted for continued treatment in members requesting reauthorization for all other indications listed in the Coverage Criteria section when treatment guidelines do not specify a limited number of total doses (see above) and there is no evidence of unacceptable toxicity or disease progression while on the current regimen.

 MEDICATION QUANTITY LIMITS